-What Is a Variable in Python?
+What is Variable in Python?

 A variable is a memory address that can change, and when the memory address cannot change then that variable is known as a constant.
-Variable is a name of the memory location where data is stored.
+Variable is the name of the memory location where data is stored.
 Once a variable is stored, the space is allocated in memory.
 It defines a variable using a combination of numbers, letters, and the underscore character.

 In this module, we will learn all about variables in Python.
 Following is the list of all topics that we are going to cover in this module: